itpp-labs/pos-addons/pos_debt_notebook/README.rst

 Roadmap
 =======

 * TODO.
-Option to use extra order line with negative amount instead of applying discounts.
+New option for **Zero transactions** feature: allow to create extra order line with negative amount instead of applying discounts.

-  * It allows to have a record in accounting system as a backup for *Manual Updates*
+  * It creates extra record in accounting system (pos.order.line).
+It can be used as a backup for *Manual Updates*
   * It works with following problem case:

         In case of purchasing products with taxes not included in the price, such journals cannot be used along with normal payments